Diya Yata Gindara

 Diya Yata Gindara (Fire within Water) (දිය යට ගින්දර) is a 2004 Sri Lankan Sinhala drama film directed by Udayakantha Warnasuriya and produced by Cinema Entertainment private limited.
 It stars Achala Alles and Sanath Gunathilake in lead roles along with Amarasiri Kalansuriya and Tony Ranasinghe.
 Music composed by Sangeeth Wickramasinghe.
 It is the 1027th Sri Lankan film in the Sinhala cinema.

 During the shooting of the film, a Skoda car in running condition valued over Rs.
 100,000 was set aflame.
 Shooting was completed within two months in and around Colombo city, Piliyandala, Kirindiwela and Nuwara Eliya.
-The film marks the return of veteran actor Amarasiri Kalansuriya to the silver screen after an absence of seventeen years.
+The film marks the return of actor Amarasiri Kalansuriya to the silver screen after seventeen years.